 AI in Schools: Best Practices for Teachers and Leaders

 AI can improve feedback quality, reduce admin workload, and help students progress faster.
 The key is implementation: clear guardrails, practical teacher support, and a strong focus on learning outcomes.
+When AI assists marking, use purpose-built AI marking software with teacher review—not generic chat tools.

 1) Start with learning goals, not tools